sidd-lotlikar/self-driving-car/README.md

-#  Math & AI Concepts Behind the Self-Driving Car Simulation
+# Math, AI, and Rendering Concepts Behind the Self-Driving Car Simulation

-This document explains the **mathematical foundations**, **AI techniques**, and **design decisions** used to build this project.
+This document explains the **math**, **AI techniques**, and **rendering system** used in this project.
-Rather than just describing the code, this walks through the **problem → approach → solution** process to show how each piece came together.
+Instead of just describing the code, it walks through the **problem → approach → solution** process to show how each piece came together.

 ---